 The implication seems to be, “Follow our to-do list of lectures and exercises, and you’ll pass, guaranteed!
 What?
 No, we don’t do refunds, but we’ll let you retake the same course and see if anything changes next time.”

 But if a schedule is for everybody, then it’s for nobody.

 Would you rather use a Swiss army knife that can sort of do everything for everyone… or get a dedicated chef’s knife to slice clean, a hammer to pound nails, and an automatic bottle opener that won’t break and leave the screw inside the cork?

 I mean, yes, there’s the allure of doing it the “proven” way, and the guilt and pressure may drive you to get those things done, but there are too many things you could do.

 What about the things that aren’t right for your situation?
 How do you fit in the rest of your life responsibilities?
 Your family?
 Your job?
 Not everyone’s a 20-something with all the time to study.

-The completionist trap is that you’re led to focus more on how to clear the list over how you can pass the fucking bar, damn it (this is close to a mnemonic I used for Remedies essays btw).
+The completionist trap is that you’re led to focus more on how to move the progress meter over how you can pass the fucking bar, damn it (hopefully you weren’t reading this as a bedtime story to put your kids to sleep).

-Focusing on how to clear the list (even if the activities don’t make sense in your unique situation) isn’t the same as focusing on how you can pass the bar.
+Trying to move the progress meter (even if the activities don’t make sense in your unique situation) isn’t the same as focusing on how you can pass the bar.

 The former is what I did my first time.
 It was stressful, guilt inducing, and rigid.
 Going out once for a Mocha Frappuccino with a classmate threw off the entire schedule that Kaplan forced on me.
 On top of that, I failed and so did she, so what the f.